kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-cue.md

 ## Parameter definition file (parameter.cue)

 In the example above, we use the parameter `namespace`  to set the name of namespace resource.
-Actually, We also need a parameter definition file (`parameter.cue`) to declare what parameters this addon has.
-For examples:
+Actually, we also need a parameter definition file (`parameter.cue`) to declare what parameters this addon has.
+For example,

 ```cue
 parameter: {